Plan your journey and what to pack

 In your bedroom

-All study bedrooms are furnished with carpet and curtains or blinds.
+All study bedrooms are furnished with carpet or vinyl flooring, and curtains or blinds.
 They contain a bed, desk and chair, shelving, wardrobe and waste bin.
 Most rooms have some storage space under the bed and above the wardrobe.

 In your kitchen